mluggy/techmap/README.md

 ## Acknowledgements

 Thank you to everyone who updates the map and helps with this project.
 Special thanks to those who provided comments and suggestions.
-I hope this tool proves useful for both job seekers and companies listed.
+I hope this tool proves useful for both job seekers and companies alike.

 Happy job hunting! ❤️